mcu-tools/mcuboot/docs/readme-zephyr.md

 partitions defined in its device tree.
 These partitions are:

 - `boot_partition`: for MCUboot itself
-- `primary_slot_partition`: the primary image slot
+- `image_0_primary_partition`: the primary slot of Image 0
-- `secondary_slot_partition`: the secondary image slot
+- `image_0_secondary_partition`: the secondary slot of Image 0
 - `scratch_partition`: the scratch slot

 Currently, the two image slots must be contiguous.
 If you are running MCUboot as your stage 1 bootloader, `boot_partition` must be configured so your SoC runs it out of reset.
+If there are multiple updateable images then the corresponding primary and secondary partitions must be defined for the rest of the images too (e.g. `image_1_primary_partition` and `image_1_secondary_partition` for Image 1).

 The flash partitions are typically defined in the Zephyr boards folder, in a file named `boards/<arch>/<board>/<board>.dts`.
 An example `.dts` file with